ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 ## vSphere High Availability
 {: #cluster-settings-vsphere-ha}

-vSphere provides high availability for VMs by pooling them and the hosts they reside on into a cluster.
+vSphere provides high availability for VMs by pooling them and the hosts that they are on into a cluster.
 Hosts in the cluster are monitored and if a failure occurs, the VMs on a failed host are restarted on alternative hosts.

 In this design, vSphere High Availability is enabled with host monitoring and VM monitoring on the cluster.

 ### Host monitoring